 All permits in New Zealand state that no operator may swim with dolphins when juveniles are present.

 Marine conservation is an important responsibility of the Department of Conservation.

 DOC is responsible for protecting our marine reserves and our marine mammals such as dolphins, whales, sea lions and fur seals.
 The Department also administers the regulations for the whale and dolphin watching industry.

 Less than 0.1 per cent of New Zealand’s marine environment is currently protected, compared to about 30 per cent of its land area.

 The Department is also responsible for the New Zealand Coastal Policy Statement which promotes the sustainable management of the natural and physical resources of the foreshore, seabed, coastal water and airspace from the high tide mark to the 12 nautical mile limit.

 Whale and dolphin watching

-The Department administers the Marine Mammals Protection Regulations, developed to manage the rapidly growing whale and dolphin-watching industry.
-These establish a public procedure for applying for permits to conduct passengers to view marine mammals and prescribe appropriate behaviour for all boats (and aircraft) in their vicinity.
+The Department of Conservation administers the Marine Mammals Protection Regulations, developed to manage the rapidly growing whale and dolphin watching industry.
+These establish a public procedure for applying for permits to conduct passengers to view marine mammals and prescribe appropriate behavior for all boats (and aircraft) in their vicinity.